atjeff/analytics-decorators/README.md

 initialize('UA-000000000-0').then(() => console.log(`Let's track some stuff`));
 ```

 You can also choose to load GA manually with the tracking script provided [here](https://developers.google.com/analytics/devguides/collection/analyticsjs).
-Which removes the need to wait for initialize to resolve.
+This removes the need to wait for initialize to resolve.

 ### Example usage with React